airther/sirupsen.github.io/_posts/2016-07-16-employees-only-podcast.md

 completely transparent to other parts of the organization if done well.
 I felt the best way to do that was to reach out to people, get a handful of resources and come up with a bunch of questions.
 Inviting people to lunch over a 3-page question sheet felt too extreme.
-However, if it would be shared with the rest of the company, suddenly that's not so weird.
+However, if it would be recorded and shared with the rest of the company in some form, suddenly that's not so weird.
 I didn't want to transcribe it, because we already had plenty of text content internally.
 Second, this is not my full-time job, just a one hour a week side-project.
 Transcribing is incredibly time-consuming, as a colleague who'd done something similar in the past pointed out.
 Audio has become a prevalent medium in the past couple of years.
 Podcasts and Audiobooks becoming more and more popular.
-An internal-only podcast seemed like a great addition to all the videos and text we were already producing internally.
+An internal-only podcast seemed like a great addition to all the videos and text we were already producing and consuming internally.

 To get the initial content, I scheduled calendar events with four people.
 A week before the interview I'd ask them for resources about their role and projects: